studiopress/atomic-blocks/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/lightspeeddevelopment/lsx-blocks) :)

 = Credit =
-The LSX Blocks plugin was developed with the use of Jetpack & Sharedaddy’s open source software.
+The LSX Blocks plugin was developed with the use of Atomic Blocks https://atomicblocks.com

 == Screenshots ==